 Baking Supplies Shopping List

 Alternative baking flours like almond flour and coconut flour make excellent pantry staples, and are the perfect low carb alternative to regular white flour.
-Use these and keto-friendly sweeteners, like stevia and swerve, to make low carb, keto-friendly desserts.
+Use these and keto-friendly sweeteners, like stevia and monk fruit, to make low carb, keto-friendly desserts.

 Replace your former pantry items with the products listed below.
 Remember, try to limit your keto treats, focusing on meat, veggies and eggs instead.